This blog post is all about a guide to visiting Batu Caves and includes everything you need to know if it’s your first time visiting.

 Is Batu Caves Worth Visiting?

-While the caves themselves are awe-inspiring, we weren’t too keen on the atmosphere at the base.
+While the caves themselves are awe-inspiring, we weren’t too keen on the atmosphere at the base and around the train station.

-It feels like a massive tourist trap, with stalls peddling souvenirs, street foods, and photo ops with monkeys (that were everywhere).
+It feels like quite the tourist trap, with stalls peddling souvenirs, street foods, and photo ops with monkeys (that were everywhere).

 As already mentioned, be sure to arrive early to beat both the heat and the crowds.